Visiting Walt Disney World in August | magicintheplanning.com

 Animal Kingdom

-• It is anticipated that Dino-Rama, as a whole, will likely close at some point to make way for a major expansion.
+• Dinoland USA, as a whole, will likely close at some point to make way for a major expansion.
 Disney has announced that the replacement will be “Tropical Americas at Animal Kingdom.”
 Concepts include Encanto and Indiana Jones, and DINOSAUR will be converted into an Indiana Jones attraction.
-Dates have yet to be announced for this major project.

 Other